Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/recordkeeping.md

 #### Meta Data

 The `.sphr ` container should contain two meta data files.
 One of these files is a Composition record, which acts like the 'cover page' of the bundle.
 This record records ownership, versioning, and various other data elements necessary for parsing the record.
-The second file is a DocumentManifest file, which acts as a manifest and table of contents of the container.
+The second file is an International Patient Summary file, which acts as a manifest and table of contents of critical documents in the record.

 #### Compression